To read 400-word biographies of our associates based throughout Europe, click on a country below:

 Based in Munich, Vanessa loves to spend time in nature, attend films and art exhibitions, read, and experiment with energy healing practices.

-*IRIS KUHNERT delivers thought-provoking coaching that enables each coachee to develop beyond his or her previously perceived boundaries.
-Iris’s coaching is action-focused, enthusiastic, and directly supportive of the leader who intends to achieve positive, durable change for himself and his team.
+*IRIS KUHNERT delivers coaching and facilitation that enables each participant to develop beyond his or her previously perceived boundaries.
+Iris’s services are enthusiastic, action-focused, and directly supportive of leaders who are determined to achieve durable change.

 Iris holds master’s degrees in international management and Japanese, and in organizational development and education.
-During those studies she briefly lived in Japan.
-Later, when she undertook her preparation as a professional coach, she lived briefly in the U.K. and the U.S. Iris is a professional certified coach recognized by the International Coach Federation.
-She’s also qualified to administer and interpret a variety of feedback instruments including Lominger’s Voices 360, FIRO-B, and the Cultural Orientation Indicator.
+During those studies she lived in Japan.
+Later, when she undertook her preparation as a professional coach, she lived in the U.K. and the U.S. Iris is a professional certified coach recognized by the International Coach Federation, and she’s qualified to administer and interpret several feedback instruments.
 Iris works professionally in English, German, and Japanese.

 Iris began her professional career in sales and marketing, serving as executive manager for Japan-based Noevir Ltd. She worked across cultures and functions to align processes with colleagues in the U.S., Europe, and Japan.
-This period as a corporate leader gave her profound insights about the challenges of working in international teams, and laid the foundation for her own entrepreneurial activities.
+This period as a corporate leader gave her profound insights about the challenges of working in international teams.

 An independent professional since 1995, Iris initially prospered by delivering strategic sales consulting to Europe-based companies seeking to expand their reach across Asia.
-Her first decade was marked by her spending 70% of her time in China, Korea, Japan, and South-East Asia, which greatly enriched the workshops she was facilitating in the U.S. and Europe for DAX-listed clients such as Daimler, BASF, and Merck KGaA.
-In 2004, Iris decided to focus completely on leadership development.
+Her first decade was marked by her spending 70% of her time in China, Korea, Japan, and Southeast Asia – which greatly enriches the team effectiveness workshops she has been facilitating in the U.S. and Europe for Daimler, BASF, Merck, and other clients.
+After 2004, Iris focused on leadership development.
 Since then she has coached leaders from mid- to C-level employed by companies in the chemical, pharmaceutical, automotive, financial, and information technology sectors throughout EMEA, Asia, Mexico, and the United States.

-Iris publishes on HR and leadership topics.
-She authored “Corporate Strategies in Japan: What is the New Role of Corporate Human Relations?,” which appeared during 2010 in the edited volume Corporate Culture in China and Japan, published in Germany.
-She’s also the author of Business with the Japanese, a German-language book published in Germany during 2004.
+Iris authored “Corporate Strategies in Japan: What Is the New Role of Corporate Human Relations?” in the edited volume Corporate Culture in China and Japan (2010).
+She’s also the author of Business with the Japanese, a German-language book published during 2004.
 At the 2015 World Coaching Conference in Mumbai, Iris received the Best in Class Coaching Leadership Award after she presented her latest research topic, concerning how organizational culture impacts the effectiveness of coaching.

 Iris lives near Munich with her family.
 She enjoys outdoor activities, especially horseback riding, and she loves to cook.

-*THEA BOMBEEK is passionate about enabling leaders and teams to perform at the highest level of which they are capable and thus contribute to the goal of their team and organization.
-She is fluent in Dutch, German, French, and English, and works professionally in all four.
+*THEA BOMBEEK is passionate about enabling leaders and teams to perform at the highest level of which they are capable, thereby promoting the attainment of team and organizational goals.
+She works professionally in Dutch, German, French, and English.

 A native of the Flanders region of Belgium, Thea holds a masters in art history from the University of Ghent, and a masters in HR management from Antwerp Management School.
 She is recognized by the International Coach Federation as a Master Certified Coach (MCC), and by Alan Seale’s organization as a Certified Transformational Presence Coach.
-Thea has competed several other extensive coach-training programs including Contextual Coaching from Leren over Leven and Narrative Coaching from Balans (Centrum voor Volwassenenonderwijs), and those offered by Écoute ton Corps.
-Additionally, she is qualified in the use of both the Myers Briggs Type Indicator and Management Drives.
+Thea has competed several other extensive coach-training programs including Contextual Coaching from Leren over Leven.
+Additionally, she is qualified in the use of both the MBTI and Management Drives.

 Thea’s corporate career began at Brussels-based Kredietbank (now KBC), where she eventually rose to fill management roles in marketing, business-to-business communications, and human resources.
-After a sabbatical leave to earn her second masters degree, she joined KMPG to become a specialist in learning and development, soon combining that role with another as an internal coach.
-During her 20 years of corporate experience, she gained a nuanced view of the complex challenges facing global business leaders.
+After a sabbatical leave to earn her second masters degree, she joined KMPG to become a specialist in learning and development.
+She developed and facilitated training programs on leadership development, team coaching, effective collaboration, and communication with impact.
+During her 20 years of corporate experience, she gained a nuanced view of the complex challenges facing global businesses.

-Thea became an independent coach and trainer in 2004.
+Thea became an independent coach and facilitator in 2004.
 She works with executives and high potentials, focusing on authentic leadership, communication skills, personal and corporate values, organizational culture, motivating and influencing, and women in leadership.
-Her client list includes Baxter, Baxalta, Johnson & Johnson, Becton Dickinson, Décathlon, Oxylane, Alpro, Ontex, KBC, ING, BNP Paribas Fortis, Acerta, Mediamarkt, Eandis, Volvo, Turtle Wax, NMBS, Rendac, Frutarom, and Nu Skin.
+Among the more creative workshops that Thea has designed and facilitates are Loyalties @ Work (which relates how one functions at work with his or her family of origin), and Team Building Through the Metaphor of the Circus.
+Thea’s client list includes, among others, Baxter, Johnson & Johnson, Becton Dickinson, Décathlon, Oxylane, Alpro, Ontex, KBC, Daimler, D’Ieteren, BNP Paribas Fortis, Acerta, Mediamarkt, Eandis, Volvo, Port of Brussels, Allnex, De Lijn, and PricewaterhouseCoopers.

 Thea likes reading and classical music, especially opera.
-She lives with her husband, Dirk, in the Flemish-speaking (northern) part of Belgium.
+She lives with her husband, Dirk, near Antwerp.
 Together they enjoy travelling to meet people from different cultures and discovering nature by walking around.

 *ANNE DAMOISEAUX coaches senior managers and executive leadership teams in major international corporations with a particular focus on diversity leadership and management.
 She is passionate about accompanying people in organizations towards sustainable performance and deployment of their human richness.
 As a French citizen from a Belgian background, and with experience in more than 30 nations, Anne works in English and French, and is conversant in German, Spanish, Dutch, and Mandarin.